victort9/Bank_Loan_Project/README.md

 # Bank Personal Loan Analisys with Python
 ## Project overview
 * We need to know which factors influence to give a loan
-* We also need to look for any opportunity to increase the bank's assets.
+* We also need to look for any opportunity to increase the bank's assets
-* It was found that apart from income, family size is an important factor.
+* It was found that apart from income, family size is an important factor
-* The libraries used were pandas, numpy, matplotlib, seaborn and scipy.
+* The libraries used were pandas, numpy, matplotlib, seaborn and scipy
-* You can access the Jupiter Notebook [HERE](https://github.com/victort9/Bank_Loan_Project/blob/main/Files/Bank_Personal_Loan_Analysis.ipynb).
+* You can access the Jupiter Notebook [HERE](https://github.com/victort9/Bank_Loan_Project/blob/main/Files/Bank_Personal_Loan_Analysis.ipynb)

-## Objective:
+## Objective
 ### Questions that will drive the analysis
 Central question: